dcaliskan777/PyBer_Analysis/README.md

 >
 > })

-the data frame is is formatted by
+The data frame is is formatted by

 > pyber_summary_df["Total Rides"] = pyber_summary_df["Total Rides"].map("{:,}".format)
 >